 Plants make up one group of living things.
 We know this because plants have the same characteristics that all living things have. - Plants create energy from food.
 They make their own food using the sun, water, and gases in the air. - Plants make seeds that become new plants. - Plants grow from small seeds into seedlings and become adult plants. - Plants can adapt to their habitat.
-For example, all plants need water, but a cactus in a dry desert does not need as much water as other plants.
+For example, all plants need water, but cacti are really well adapted to retain water.